colin-gourlay/sundown-sessions/src/content/shows/15/index.md

 - A celebration of the e-bow

-- David Bowie
+- Balaam & The Angel

-- The Ruts
+- The Mission

-- Nazz
+- PJ Harvey

-- The Tony Hatch Orchestra
+- XTC

 - and much, much more...
 '